California Laser Hair Removal

 Am I Able to Call In and Schedule Treatments?

 Consultations can be arranged by calling 209-751-4292.
 Our staff, who have themselves been treated with the Sciton Profile Laser, can answer your questions and discuss your options.
 No referral is required.
 Consultations prior to treatment are for your safety, to ensure that you are a good candidate for the procedure and that you are not at risk for potential problems, such as recurrent herpes infections in the treatment area.
-If you decide to proceed with the treatment, the $90 consultation fee will be deducted from the cost of the initial session.

 Why Choose California Skin & Laser Center for Hair Removal Treatment?